Master of Business Administration

 The study of financial accounting and reporting from a user perspective and of the use of management accounting information for managerial decision-making.
 Open only to MBA students.

-Principles of Business Valuation.
-3 credits.
-An introduction to business valuation of non-public companies, with a focus on valuation theory, financial statement analysis, financial analysis, risk assessment and measurement, and the application of valuation methodologies and professional judgment.
-Prerequisites: Business Finance foundation course.
+An examination of business valuation of non-public companies, with a focus on valuation theory, financial statement analysis, financial analysis, risk assessment and measurement, and the application of valuation methodologies and professional judgment.
+Prerequisites: For MAcc students: Business Finance and intermediate accounting foundation courses.
+For MBA students: SOBA 507 and ACCT 523.

 ACCT 530.
 Estate, Fiduciary, and Gift Taxation.
 3 Credits.